vexim/vexim2/README.md

 # mysql -u root -p < vexim2/setup/mysql.sql
 ```

-**NOTE:** if the `crypt()` function on your system does not support SHA-512 hashes, you will have to change the siteadmin password hash at the bottom of the file.
-Perhaps the easiest way is to set it to the following value: `$1$qZc7ANMc$h07fKA10jQQmJ33fzlJ3Z0`.

 ##### PGSQL:
 The code has been tested by several users to work with Virtual Exim, and we try our best to make sure it always will.
 Unfortunately I don't have much PostgreSQL knowledge to support it fully.
 A database schema for it is included however, as setup/pgsql.sql to help you set up the database.
 Make sure to adjust it similarly as per MySQL instructions above.